 Overall, the ProForm 295 CSE is hard to beat.
 It’s the most high-tech elliptical in the price range with an impressive selection of workouts and resistance levels.
 I wish the warranty was a little better, but for under $300, this is still a smart buy.
-Click below to learn more and see what users are saying.
+See full review.

 Exerpeutic GOLD 2000XLST Elliptical Trainer